SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

         >   }
         > }
         > ```
-        >
-        >```bash
-        >   cf cs enterprise-messaging dev BusinessPartnerValidation-ems -c em.json

-        > **SAP BTP Trial only:** Open srv >service.js file and search for messaging.on.
+        > **SAP BTP Trial only:**: Open srv >service.js file and search for messaging.on.
 Replace the topic name (refappscf/ecc/123/BO/BusinessPartner/Changed) with the customized one.
         > Ex:- \<emname\>/BO/BusinessPartner/Created and \<emname\>/BO/BusinessPartner/Changed

         > **SAP BTP Trial only:** In the mta.yml file, change the service plan name to dev for BusinessPartnerValidation-ems